 Alternative 2 will achieve compliance with the remedial goals, SCGs and RAOs for soil through source removal to restricted residential cleanup levels for the top 15 feet.
-SCGs for groundwater will also be achieved as impacted groundwater will be fully extracted and treated prior to discharge into the NYC sewer system.
-Compliance with SCGs for soil vapor is expected following completion of the remedial action.
+SCGs for groundwater will also be achieved as impacted groundwater will be fully extracted and treated prior to discharge into the NYC sewer system (see Section 5.5.10).
+Compliance with SCGs for soil vapor is expected following completion of the remedial action by removal of all impacted soil and groundwater and through the building's construction which will place the cellar level foundation 10 to 15 ft below the water table.